UC Master Gardeners of Sacramento County

 August

-• Once blackberries, boysenberries, summer-bearing raspberries and black raspberries have finished fruiting, cut all canes that bore fruit to the ground and tie up five to eight new canes.
+• Once blackberries, boysenberries and summer-bearing raspberries have finished fruiting, cut all canes that bore fruit to the ground.

 • For blackberries and boysenberries, shorten new canes to 5 or 6 feet long.
 This will make January pruning simpler.